What is a Road Safety Audit?

-All strategic road schemes and the majority of new works are required to have an independent Road Safety Audit.
-Road Safety Audits aim to identify potential road safety hazards arising from planned changes to the road layout but they are not technical checks against design standards or traffic regulations.
+All highway improvement schemes will normally require an independent Road Safety Audit, with the exception of ‘like for like’ maintenance schemes.
+Road Safety Audits aim to identify potential road safety hazards arising from planned changes to the road layout but they are not technical checks against design standards.

 In carrying out Road Safety Audits, the Audit team should consider road safety issues for all road users and will ask two key questions of the scheme